 Our caring staff are committed to helping you succeed at breastfeeding your baby for as long as you wish to continue.
 We can help you locate a breast pump, nursing bras, and other breastfeeding supplies.

 Our breastfeeding peer counselor will listen, answer your questions, and provide the support you need.
 Think of her as your personal cheerleader.
 She has breastfed at least one baby of her own and has taken a minimum of 16-hours of breastfeeding competency training.

 We're committed to helping you nourish your baby with nature's perfect food.

-Our caring staff provide confidential pregnancy testing and counseling on a walk-in basis.
-The test is a simple urine test at a cost of $10.
+Our caring staff provide FREE confidential urine pregnancy testing and counseling on a walk-in basis.
 Results can be provided to you in the same visit.